-Staff were qualified for their roles and the practice completed essential recruitment checks.
+Staff were qualified for their roles and the practice completed most essential recruitment checks.
+We noted the practice did not always seek a valid DBS check for new members of staff.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.